 Your unit’s HR function will inform you when it is time to enter proposed new salaries for each of your employees (regardless of employee organisation membership).
 Your salary proposals must be made within the financial framework communicated by university management for the current salary review.
 Coordinate with your unit’s HR function regarding this.

-For employees who are members of Saco-S or are non-unionised (i.e. not affiliated with any of the recognised employee organisations/trade unions: Saco-S, OFR/S or Seko), the new salary is determined through a salary-setting appraisal.
+For employees who are members of Saco-S or are non-unionised (i.e. not affiliated with any of the recognised employee organisations Saco-S, OFR/S or Seko), the new salary is determined through a salary-setting appraisal.
 This type of appraisal is only offered to Saco-S members and non-unionised employees.

-During the salary-setting discussion, you as manager determine, communicate, and justify the employee’s new salary.
+During the salary-setting appraisal, you as manager determine, communicate, and justify the employee’s new salary.

 Determining and justifying the new salary

-In the discussion, you engage in dialogue with the employee about their performance, results, and salary.
+In the salary setting appraisal, you engage in dialogue with the employee about their performance, results, and salary.
 You must justify the new salary in relation to job content, work performance, and the goals of the organisation.

 Depending on how the dialogue is conducted, the salary-setting process may involve one or several meetings.
 For example, you may choose to separate the discussion into one meeting about job content, performance, and results, and another where you present and justify the new salary.